Tax hacks. Fall in love with these income splitting tips for you and your spouse

 (Keep in mind, we’re just going to cover the basics here… but if you need help, our financial advisers are just a call away.)

 RRSPs are a popular retirement savings vehicle for many Canadians.
 Can you contribute to your spouse’s account?
 Sort of – but not exactly.

 You can’t contribute to a spouse’s individual RRSP.
-That’s a no-no, leading potential attribution penalties coming by way of a CRA audit.
+Doing so could lead to potential attribution penalties by way of a CRA audit.

 But here’s the trick: you can contribute to a Spousal RRSP.
 And there might be a very good reason to do that.

 Don’t think that 50 percent pension splitting is enough to fully split retirement income for you and your spouse?
 Is your employment and future retirement income expected to be significantly higher than your spouse’s?
 Or vice-versa?
 That’s when contributions to a Spousal RRSP could be a good idea.

 Zakk and Ella show how income splitting with Spousal RRSPs works